 One of the reasons that make the L&D function to be deemed less critical is the failure of those responsible for this function (the L&D practitioners) to align training interventions to business objectives.
 If you do not design your training plans with the end in mind, you will find it hard to align with the ultimate business objectives.

-Training is not about events or ticking the box activities – you have to know what problems your trainings are solving.
-When you talk of effective trainings you talk of result oriented trainings and such trainings are aligned to your goals, strategy and vision.
+Training is not about events or ticking the box activities – you have to know what problems your training programs are solving.
+When you talk of effective interventions you talk of result-oriented programs that are aligned to your strategy and goals.

 2. Not communicating the value of the training interventions

-Many L&D practitioners don’t realize that they are sales persons.
-The success of your Learning function lies in your ability to sell your trainings to different stakeholders and you can only get buy in when people see the value of what you are offering.
+Many L&D practitioners don’t realize that they are salespersons.
+The success of your Learning function lies in your ability to sell your training interventions to different stakeholders and you can only get buy-in when people see the value of what you are offering.

 Now, value means different things to different people.
-For instance the line manager wants to understand how the training will improve the employee’s capabilities in their department.
+For instance, the line manager wants to understand how the training will improve the employee’s capabilities in their department.
 The finance manager wants to understand the return on investment of that training.
-The employee who will be going under training wants to know how participating in that training will contribute to their career progression and professional development.
+The employee who will be undergoing the training wants to know how participating in that training will contribute to their career progression and professional development.

-Overally, the organization wants to understand how that training ultimately improve business performance e.g. increase in customer satisfaction and/ sales improvement.
-Unless you communicate the value of your training it will be difficult to get buy in from any of your stakeholders.
+Overall, the organization wants to understand how that training ultimately improves business performance e.g. increase in customer satisfaction, sales improvement, or impact on the bottom line.
+Unless you communicate the value of your training interventions, it will be difficult to get buy-in from any of your stakeholders.

 3. Lack of data that proves the value of the Learning Function

 Communicating the value of your training interventions requires data.
-When you intentionally measure the impact of your trainings you can factually prove how relevant, strategic and valuable the Learning function is within the organization.
+When you intentionally measure the impact of your training programs you can factually prove how relevant, strategic and valuable the Learning function is within the organization.

-Data driven learning analytics and reporting helps you (the L&D practitioner) link training performance to essential business results and this is the quality of information that is needed for your L&D unit to be considered a critical strategic partner to all business units.
+Data-driven learning analytics and reporting help you (the L&D practitioner) link training performance to essential business results.
+This is the quality of information that is needed for your L&D unit to be considered a critical strategic partner to all business units.

-More than ever now is the time to prove the criticalness of the L&D function.
-We are at a time where almost all things have become new and thus the Learning function is expected to drive the necessary change within the organization.
+More than ever, now is the time to prove the criticalness of the L&D function.
+The new normal demands new capabilities thus the Learning function is expected to drive the necessary change within the organization.
 At such a time as this, the L&D function cannot afford to have an inadequate budget.